0086-21-58386256

 The rocker box, or "cradle," was a popular tool used by miners during the early gold rushes.
 They were portable devices that were able to capture much more than just a gold pan alone.
 Their design was relatively simple.
 Rather than using an active flow like a sluice, water was fed into the head of the rocker box manually using a tin can.

 Cradle Mountain is located in the Central Highlands of Tasmania (a state in Australia).
 It is situated in Cradle Mountain National park, and includes Lake St. Clair.
-It became a UNESCO World Heritage Site in 1982 and was extended in 1989.
+It became a UN World Heritage Site in 1982 and was extended in 1989.
 See the fact file below for more information on Cradle Mountain or alternatively, you can download our 22 ...

 Gold is a chemical element.
 The symbol for gold is Au, and it is element 79.
 Despite its Anglo-Saxon name, gold comes from the Latin Aurum, which means "shining dawn.".
 The melting point of gold is 1,064°C, (1,947°F).
 The metal with the highest melting point is Tungsten at 3,422 °C (6,192 °F).